Maxwitat/HyperVCleanup/README.md

 Before you delete any files, be sure to validate the result of the script.
 Better move the disks to a temporary location first, make yourself a note of the source folder and check if all VMs are still working before the final deletion.
 A backup will give you additional certainty that you don’t lose any machines that are still required.

-See https://sysmanrec.com/clean-up-unused-hyper-v-disks-with-powershell for an examples
+See https://sysmanrec.com/clean-up-unused-hyper-v-disks-with-powershell for an example